poorlymac/GPMFMetersGenerator/README.md

   - **Partial GPS** - Missing satellite during the video
   - **Bad signal** - Weak GPS signal during the whole video
   - **Weak signal** - Weak GPS signal partially during the video
-  - **not ending** - can't find an ending point for the video (generally due to the GPX to stopped before the video or a video not part of this hiking)
+  - **not ending** - can't find an ending point for the video (generally due to the GPX to be stopped before the video or a video not part of this hiking)
   - **Overlapping** - videos overlap (or due to a mistake in mkStory guesses, or because one of the video is not part of the hiking).

 Bad example :